Empirical denudation

 Research based on the karst region and carbonate platform terrace suggested that the denudation rates are mainly controlled by precipitation and slopes, although the debates about which factor is more important is still ongoing ([7], [8]).
-In general, the precipitation mainly controls the chemical dissolution while the slopes mainly controls the physical ersions.
-In addition, the type of carbonates may also play an important role ([9]), but given this feature is studied poorly so we will ditch it for now.
-We have checked and compiled the denudation rates (mm/kyr) along with precipitation and slopes serve as a starting point to create a function relates denudation rates (mm/kyr) to precipitation and slopes.
-The compiled data could be found in OSFdatabase.
-This is an empirical relationship and have a relatively large uncertainty in terms of fitting.
+In general, the precipitation mainly controls the chemical dissolution while the slope mainly controls the physical erosion.
+In addition, the type of carbonates may also play an important role ([9]), but given this feature is poorly studied we will not take this into consideration it for now.
+We have checked and compiled the denudation rates (mm/kyr), and along with precipitation and slopes these serve as a starting point to create a function relating denudation rates (mm/kyr) to precipitation and slopes.
+This is an empirical relationship and has a relatively large uncertainty in terms of fitting.

 Fig 1.
 The relationship between MAP (mean precipitation per year, mm/y) and denudation rates (mm/ky)